Frequently used annuity terms:

-Single Premium Annuities They provide you with a way to turn a large sum of cash into guaranteed income.
+Single Premium Annuities: They provide a way to turn a large sum of cash into guaranteed income.
 For those who have cash from an inheritance, legal settlement, business sale, etc., can fund an immediate or a deferred annuity.
 For those nearing retirement, who have assets accumulated in a retirement plan or other savings vehicle, can fund an immediate or a deferred annuity.

-Return of Premium Rider guarantees that you will always get AT LEAST 100% of what you paid in premium.
-For many people, their only concern about making an annuity purchase is the possible pain upon surrender.
-Not all insurance companies offer this valuable feature and most annuity salespeople don’t offer it because they are paid less and the lower commission received is vulnerable for several years.
+Return of Premium Rider: guarantees AT LEAST 100% of what you paid in premium whenever you surrender.
+For many people, their only concern about making an annuity purchase is the penalty for early surrender.
+Not all insurance companies offer this valuable feature and most annuity salespeople don’t offer it because they are paid less and commission is vulnerable for several years.

-Variable Annuities offer greater opportunity for asset growth through a variety of investment choices.
+Variable Annuities: offer opportunity for asset growth through a variety of investment choices tied to market performance.
 With their greater opportunity for growth, comes greater risk.
-Variable annuities are subject to market risk including loss of principal.
+Variable annuities are subject to loss of principal.

-Withdrawal Charges, Surrender Charges, Surrender Penalties are charges that typically decreases annually until the year specified in the contract, when it reaches zero, and all future withdrawals are without charge.
+Withdrawal Charges, Surrender Charges, Surrender Penalties: are charges that typically decreases annually until they reach zero.

-Fixed Indexed Annuity With Income Rider create guaranteed income for life.
+Fixed Indexed Annuity With Income Rider: creates guaranteed income for life.
 The income level grows until you activate the rider and begin taking lifetime income.
 There are contracts with inflation riders and long term care riders that increase the income payments.

 The amount of money in an annuity, working for the owner, before possible surrender charges.

 The time frame during which the account value has the potential to grow.
-(Some annuities allow new money to be added over time.
-Others are single premium only).
+Also known as growth phase or growth period.